 The seascape genre dates from the 17th century with the work of Dutch painters and is characterized by the low horizon line and the accurate record of the weather and the seas.
 Ships and the everyday fishermen, traders and sailors are depicted with realistic detail.
 The local Dutch market for such paintings was fueled by wealth from trade and the fact that, in 1610, one in 10 Dutchmen was employed in seafaring.
-Artists in our collection include: Jan Van Os, Ludolf Backhuysen, Willem Van de Velde (the younger), Adam Willaerts, Bonaventura Oeeters, Julius Porcellis, and Hermanus Koekkoek.
+Artists in our collection include: Jan Van Os, Ludolf Backhuysen, Willem Van de Velde (the younger), Adam Willaerts, Bonaventura Peeters, Julius Porcellis, and Hermanus Koekkoek.

 british Romantics: 18th & 19th Centuries

 When English King Charles II hired the Dutch Van De Velde artists to paint battle scenes in England, he endorsed the Dutch design of seascapes which was adopted by subsequent British artists.
 The French Rococo style color and the awe-inspiring goals of the later Romantic Period infused their paintings with color and vistas of the sun-filled skies associated with divinity.
 Artists in the collection from this period include: George Clarkson Stanfield, John Christian Schetkey, George Webster, Edward William Cooke, John Wilson Carmichael, Abraham Hulk, Robert Salmon, Charles Martin Powell, Francis Holman, Richard Paton, and Charles Brooking.

 english, north american, & French: 20th & 21st centuries